transferwise/pipelinewise/README.md

 ## Features

-* **Built with ELT in mind**: PipelineWise fits into the ELT landscape but does not do traditional ETL.
-PipelineWise ingests data first into DWH in the original format and the “transformation” shifts to the end of the data pipeline.
-Load time transformations are still supported but complex mapping and joins have to be done once the data is replicated into the Data Warehouse.
+* **Built with ELT in mind**: PipelineWise fits into the ELT landscape and is not a traditional ETL tool.
+PipelineWise aims to reproduce the data from the source to an Analytics-Data-Store in as close to the original format as possible.
+Some minor load time transformations are supported but complex mapping and joins have to be done in the Analytics-Data-Store to extract meaning.

-* **Replication Methods**: CDC (Log Based), Key-Based Incremental and Full Table snapshots
-* **Managed Schema Changes**: When source data changes, PipelineWise detects the change and alters the schema in your DWH automatically
+* **Managed Schema Changes**: When source data changes, PipelineWise detects the change and alters the schema in your Analytics-Data-Store automatically
 * **Load time transformations**: Ideal place to obfuscate, mask or filter sensitive data that should never be replicated in the Data Warehouse
 * **YAML based configuration**: Data pipelines are defined as YAML files, ensuring that the entire configuration is kept under version control
 * **Lightweight**: No daemons or database setup are required